 1) Launch the Mail app on your Mac and open an email with an attachment in it.

-2) Right-click on the attachment and click on the View as Icon option.
+2) Right-click on the attachment and choose the View as Icon option.

 3) The inline attachment will now be converted into an icon: